April 29, 1997: Steve Jobs’ friend Larry Ellison, CEO of Oracle, calls off his bid to take over Apple.

 Behind the scenes, Ellison laid out his vision to Jobs.
 “I will buy Apple,” Ellison said, “you will get 25 percent of it right away for being CEO, and we can restore it to its past glory.”

 To outsiders, it seemed like this might be a godsend to Jobs.
-While an Apple reshuffle put more and more of his friends and NeXT colleagues into high-ranking positions, Jobs himself was not (yet) running things.
+While a recent Apple reshuffle put more and more of his friends and NeXT colleagues into high-ranking positions, Jobs himself was not (yet) running things.
 In fact, Jobs was still weighing up whether he wanted to be CEO.

 Ultimately, Jobs talked Ellison out of the move.
 “I decided I’m not a hostile-takeover kind of guy,” Jobs said.

 On April 29, Ellison called off his takeover of Apple — although he left the door open to another attempt further down the line.

 Stories about an Apple takeover weren’t unusual in the bad old days of the 1990s.
 Just a couple of years earlier in 1995, rumors swirled that Canon (yes, the Japanese camera company!) might take over Apple in either a partial or complete acquisition.
 This didn’t wind up happening.

 Ellison’s potential takeover did play a major part in shaping Apple’s history, however.
 It hammered home to Jobs how much he actually cared about Apple.
 The incident proved instrumental in prompting him to take over from Amelio as Apple CEO.